ProjectTangelo/manual/doc/tangelo-project/Contents/2-system-functional-specification.md

 ## System Specifications
 ### Authentication of users to Linux instances

- When a session is created, it will be sent out to all of the nodes.
+ When a session is created, its ID is sent out to all of the nodes.

- Each node will have a folder called `/opt/tangelo_sessions/`
+ Each node has a folder called `/opt/tangelo_sessions/`

- Session files will be written in the directory, on each relevant node.
+ Session files are written in the directory, on each relevant node.

- The master will write a file onto the other nodes.
-It will also be able to delete those nodes.
-We're implementing this with files in a directory because it will be simpler than having a single file we will have to lock.
+ The master writes a file onto the other nodes.
+It can also deletes those nodes.
+We're implementing this with files in a directory because it is simpler than having a monolithic file, or database.

- **To check if a node has a session**
+ **To check if a node has a session:**

  Given the url:
  `https//node-01.tangelo.work/?session_id=XXXXXXXX`

- The session is valid iff the file `/opt/tangelo_sessions/XXXXXXXX.session` exists XXXXXXXX will be 32 characters long
+ The session is valid if and only if the file `/opt/tangelo_sessions/XXXXXXXX.session` exists.